aio-libs/aiohttp/docs/testing.rst

     Derived from :class:`unittest.IsolatedAsyncioTestCase`

     See :class:`unittest.TestCase` and :class:`unittest.IsolatedAsyncioTestCase`
-    for inherited methods and behaviour.
+    for inherited methods and behavior.

     This class additionally provides the following: